Topological Obstructions to Dynamical Convexity: Dynamical Convexity

 For a contact manifold $(M,\xi)$ and a Reeb orbit $\gamma$, a trivialization of $\gamma^*\xi$ gives a path in $Sp_{2n-2}$ to which we can associate $\mu_{LCZ}$.
 However $\mu_{LCZ}$ depends on this trivialization.
 Note that a trivialization of $det_\mathbb{C}\xi$ suffices to define Conley-Zehnder indices of all the orbits and we can show that the indices is independent of the trivialization for null-homologous or contractible orbits.
 The assumption $c_1(\xi)=0$ is needed to show that such a global trivialization exists.

 In order to have a well defined canonical grading, we can assume that $c_1(\xi)$ is torsion , which suffices to define rational Conley Zehnder index $\mu^\mathbb{Q}_{CZ}$ of contractible Reeb orbits taking values in $\mathbb{Q}$.
-When $H^1(M,\mathbb{Q})=0$, we can obtain a well defined $\mu^\mathbb{Q}_{CZ}$ for not just contractible orbits but all orbits. (see\cite[Lemma $4.3$]{mclean2016reeb},\cite{li2025kahler} for details) .
+When $H^1(M,\mathbb{Q})=0$, we can obtain a well defined $\mu^\mathbb{Q}_{CZ}$ for not just contractible orbits but all orbits as the set of homotopy classes of trivializations are determined by $H^1(M,\mathbb{Q})$ . (see\cite[Lemma $4.3$]{mclean2016reeb},\cite{li2025kahler} for details) .

 \begin{rem} The rational index $\mu^\mathbb{Q}_{LCZ}(\gamma)$ of a Reeb orbit $\gamma$ coincides with the integer index $\mu_{LCZ}(\gamma)$ when the first chern class $c_1(\xi)$ is 0.\end{rem}